Praveen271195/Securityy-Camera-with-OpenCV/README.md

 - RECOVERED indicates the number of cases in which the patient is deemed to have recovered from the illness.
 - ACTIVE measures only the cases active today.
 (Active cases are calculated as ACTIVE = CONFIRMED - DEATHS - RECOVERED)

 2. <b>Dropdown box</b>: Dropdown list box is for the user to select the country for which the Covid tracker has to be visuvalized.
+Absolute new infection numbers, new deaths reported, new recoveries and active cases in a day within the selected region in shown is the data card below.

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Dropdown.png' alt='Dropdown' height='400'>](https://dd-covid-dashboard.herokuapp.com/)

-There are two regional charts, described below.
-These charts can display absolute infection numbers within the region, or numbers relative to the region's population.
-Selecting the radio button for Values per 100,000 of population normalizes each curve by population and can make it easier to compare the infection rates of regions with vastly different population counts.
-Selecting Total values returns the charts to absolute numbers.

 3. <b>Donut Chart</b>: Division of total cases in a country is shown via Donut chart.
 It help us know teh adversity of the countries situation.
 Hovering on the chart will show the respective percentage of Deaths/Acive cases/Recoveries.